mhasse1/rcforge/README.md

-# rcForge v0.3.0 - Deathstar
+# rcForge v0.4.0 - Journey to the Deathstar

 **A user-centric, modular shell configuration management system for Bash and Zsh.** rcForge is a flexible, modular configuration system for Bash and Zsh shells that provides a single framework for managing your shell environment across multiple machines.